 Bolobek is more than a garden; it is a working farm running sheep and beef cattle.
 The garden and the farm sit well together, and with the thousands of trees that have been planted on the property since 2006 (with many more to be planted) and much work in the garden still to be done, the whole enterprise remains a work in progress.

 We hope you enjoy your visit today.
-Please watch your step - there are many traps for the unwary.
+Please watch your step - there are many uneven surfaces to contend with.

 Brigid and Hugh Robertson